SalesTim/tech-hub/src/app/nocode/approval.md

 Learn more by reading [Security requirements for actionable messages in Office 365](https://docs.microsoft.com/en-us/outlook/actionable-messages/security-requirements).

-:::tip Add `notifications@salestim.io` to Exchange safelist collections on a mailbox As a Microsoft 365 administrator, you can directly manage an end-user mailbox rules, and add the `notifications@salestim.io` address to its "Safe Senders" list.
+:::tip 💡 Configure Exchange safelist collections on a mailbox As a Microsoft 365 administrator, you can directly manage an end-user mailbox rules, and add the `notifications@salestim.io` address to its "Safe Senders" list.
 See [Use Exchange Online PowerShell to configure the safelist collection on a mailbox](https://docs.microsoft.com/en-us/microsoft-365/security/office-365-security/configure-junk-email-settings-on-exo-mailboxes?view=o365-worldwide#use-exchange-online-powershell-to-configure-the-safelist-collection-on-a-mailbox)
 :::